 My mind was running through the day ahead.

 As I made my way to work, I ran through my priorities.

 I considered how to respond should the same encounter as yesterday happen today.

 I wanted to be prepared for what the day may throw at me.

 My entire attention was on my work ahead.

 I hardly remember the walk through the park.

-I never noticed the birds singing, and I never felt the sun on my skin.
+I never noticed the birds singing.
+I never felt the sun on my skin.

 My mind was focused on preparing for the future.